Undetermined states: how to find them and their applications

-On the other hand, we are interested in characterizing which states are \emph{undetermined} by their reduced density matrices.
-We will show that these undetermined states are proven to be extremely useful in quantum cryptography.
-Recently, Walck and Lyons showed that the generalized $n$-qubit Greenberger-Horne-Zeilinger (GHZ) states and their local unitary equivalents are the only states that are not uniquely determined among pure states by their reduced density matrices of $n-1$ qubits \cite{4}.
-In this letter, we generalize the work of \cite{4}, and construct more undetermined states using the stabilizer quantum error-correcting codes (SQECCs).
-Furthermore, we demonstrate several applications of these undetermined states in quantum cryptography.
+In other words, only a few pure entangled states whose parts cannot determine the whole.
+As a trivial example, the four orthogonal two-qubit Bell states are undetermined since their one-qubit reduced density matrices are all maximally mixed.
+Recently, Walck and Lyons rigorously proved that the generalized $n$-qubit Greenberger-Horne-Zeilinger (GHZ) states and their local unitary equivalents are the only states that are not uniquely determined among pure states by their ($n-1$)-qubit reduced density matrices \cite{4,5}.
+In this paper, we focus on finding undetermined sets of pure quantum states.
+Specifically, we would like to construct an undetermined set of $n$-qubit quantum stabilizer\ states such that after tracing out arbitrary $D$ qubits, the resulting reduced density matrices are all the same.
+In quantum information science, characterizing these undetermined sets is more important since it strongly relates to applications in quantum cryptography.